magento/knowledge-base/docs/guides/metadata-validation.md

 labels: patch: 2041.1, article, labels, tags
 ---
 ```
-This error is fixed by wrapping the title or labels (or both if both have colons) in single quotation marks.
+To avoid this error, wrap the title or labels (or both if both have colons) in **single quotation marks**.

 **Example:**